Are you considering stopping your medical plan and saving that premium to self-fund your medical cover?

 This is a financial NO-NO!

-And any potential medical misfortune that may happen to you, will not wait for the NHI to be in place!
+And any potential medical misfortune that may happen to you, will not wait for the NHI to be in place either!

-The scheme cannot exclude any condition that was not diagnosed or treated in the 12 months prior to applying to join.
+The scheme cannot exclude any condition that was not diagnosed or treated in the 12 months prior to applying to joining.

 They must cover 270 life-threatening medical emergencies and 26 chronic conditions, irrespective of the plan you join.